andrewkeller/ak-git-tools/Readme.md

 For a basic installation, run the installation script, like this:

-    ./install-ak-git-tools /usr
+    sudo ./install-ak-git-tools

 Using the above command as-is would install these tools into `/usr/bin`.
+The installation prefix (by default `/usr`) can be overridden by passing something as the first argument.

 The installation also adds an uninstaller, called `__uninstall-ak-git-tools`.
 Upon installation, the uninstaller is automatically ran first.
 To uninstall